eclipse/xtext/Builds.md

 The build artifacts of each project are made available as a Maven repository, a p2 repository, or both.
 The build jobs of downstream projects are configured to consume the build artifacts of the projects they depend on.
 Gradle and Maven plug-in builds pick up their dependencies from the Maven repositories generated for their upstream projects, while Tycho builds use the p2 repositories.

-### Hudson
+### Jenkins

-The actual publishing is done on a [Hudson build server](https://hudson.eclipse.org/xtext/) by two build jobs: [xtext-snapshots](https://hudson.eclipse.org/xtext/job/xtext-snapshots/) for nightly snapshots and [xtext-release](https://hudson.eclipse.org/xtext/job/xtext-release/) for milestones and releases.
+The actual publishing is done on a [Jenkins build server](https://ci.eclipse.org/xtext) by two build jobs: [xtext-snapshots](https://ci.eclipse.org/xtext/job/xtext-snapshots/) for nightly snapshots and [xtext-release](https://ci.eclipse.org/xtext/xtext/job/xtext-release/) for milestones and releases.
 Both employ the [publishing](https://github.com/TypeFox/publishing) project, which does the following:

 1. Download Maven artifacts with a specified version from the repositories that are made available by the various Jenkins build jobs as described above.
 2. [Sign the jar files](https://wiki.eclipse.org/JAR_Signing) with the remote service of the Eclipse Foundation.